Jxck-S/plane-notify/README.md

 ## Branches

-Their are two branches of this program single is the original only supports one plane works with OpenSky and ADSBX.
+There are two branches of this program single is the original only supports one plane works with OpenSky and ADSBX.
 Multi branch is the new version supports multiple planes, mainly built around being based on ADSBX data, OpenSky data in this version may have issues, didn't test much.
 Your current viewing multi.

 ### Discord Output Example